 Sample Resignation Letter for Job Promotion (With Guide)

-A flawless resignation letter for job promotion is very important at every stage where you have to change jobs.
-This is in order to maintain a professional relationship with the soon-to-be-former employers and the organization of former employment.
+A flawless letter of resignation for job promotion is very important at every stage where you have to change jobs.
+This is to maintain a professional relationship with the soon-to-be-former employers and the organization of former employment.
 Writing this letter would require skills, politeness, and expertise.
-Hence, you may need professional help, and as such, this article has highlighted a step-wise approach to writing a flawless resignation letter for a job promotion.
+Hence, you may need professional help, and as such, this article has highlighted a step-wise approach to writing a flawless letter of resignation.

 Writing a Job Promotion Resignation Letter

-To write a resignation letter for a job promotion, you must consider that this is an official document.
+To write this letter, you must consider that this is an official document.
 So, specific points must be present as part of the document.
-The following sample is provided as a guide to aid you to write a resignation letter for job promotion, and we will break down the information provided in the sample for your clear understanding.
+The following sample is provided as a guide to aid you in writing a resignation letter, and we will break down the information provided in the sample for your clear understanding.

 Milan Staves